Eralde/rci-tools/packages/core/README.md

 }
 ```

-It is pretty straightforward -- use `login`/`logout`/`isAuthenticated` for the auth session management.
+It is pretty straightforward -- use `isAuthenticated`/`login`/`logout` for the auth session management.
 Two remaining methods are:
-- `getRealmHeader`: can be used to get the device name without authenticating (e.g., to show it on the login screen)
+- `getRealmHeader`: can be used to get the device name before authenticating (e.g., to show it on the login screen)
 - `toggleErrorLogging`: enables/disables logging of HTTP errors to the console

 ### `RciManager`

-The `RciManager` class is the one you use to interact with the RCI API.
+The `RciManager` is used to interact with the RCI API.
+It has the following interface:

 ```typescript
 interface RciManager<